codeborne/translate-tool/README.md

 This tool allows translators to quickly and conveniently translate JSON language files.

+- Add translation files from any public URL
+- BitBucket and GitHub support (reading, pulls, commits, pull requests & branches)
+- Google Translate support
+- Optional Google authentication (can see commit author)
+- Add new keys in the same order as in the UI
+- Whitelisted email domains
+- Warnings if key is not in default language file
+- Warnings if {placeholders} are missing
+- Detect HTML tags within text
+- Raw HTML/styled previews
+- Multiple project tabs & project sharing via link

 Built with Svelte, TypeScript, Vite & Express

 ---